International Relations Leadership and Staff

 Director of Undergraduate Studies, Associate Professor of International Relations

 Professor D'Amico teaches undergraduate courses on international law & organizations, global governance, and Latin America & the Caribbean.
 Her research focuses on issues relating to gender and international relations and the experiences of women in non-gender traditional occupations.
 She serves as the director of academic advising for all undergraduate majors/minors and as faculty advisor for the International Relations Learning Community, the Model United Nations Club and Team, Sigma Iota Rho Honor Society, and the SU-UNICEF student organization.
 She was named "Faculty Advisor of the Year" for 2010-2011 by the College of Arts and Sciences, and she serves on the University Senate and the LGBT Committee.
 She has been a member of the faculty at Syracuse University since Fall 2000.
-To visit Professor D'Amico's website, please click here.
+Visit Dr. D'Amico's website.

 Academic Advisor and Minor Coordinator

 Terrell A. Northrup

 Professor Northrup is faculty advisor for the International Relations Club and serves as the coordinator for our International Relations-based minors in Global Political Economy and Global Security Studies.
 She teaches International Relations and Political Science courses, including PSC 124 Introduction to International Relations, PSC 139 International Relations (Honors), a team-taught social science course called Global Community, and a senior seminar called Global Impacts of the Information Age.
 Her research interests focus on conflict resolution, the role of identity in conflict, and political and policy implications of the information age.
 She has been a member of the faculty at Syracuse University since 1989.
 Visit Professor Northrup's website.

 Amy joined us in October 2012 as the academic advisor for the International Relations Program.
 She advises newly-declared majors, sophomore and junior IR majors, as well as prospective majors.
 She holds bachelor’s degrees in English and Political Science from the University of Wisconsin – Madison and a master’s degree in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Office Coordinator III